The Healthy Living Plan Blog using Logosynthesis®

 ‘A nation’s culture resides in the hearts and in the soul of its people.’– Mahatma Ghandi – Supporting health at the level of ‘hearts and soul’.
 Humans can feel the power of ‘hearts and souls’ through music, dance and prayer.
 Humans come together to connect, mourn and celebrate in life’s most meaningful moments.
 This energy supports healthy living.
 Humans can also feel stuck in their lives because of painful memories, limiting beliefs and fantasies about life.
 This ‘stuck’ energy limits … Read More

 Global Health.
-Individual Well-Being.
+Individual Wellbeing.

-#Resistance150 and #Canada150.
+Resistance and #Canada150.

 Strength.
 Connection through experience.